brianjunhyuplee/refactor-repo/README.md

 ## Process:
 **1. Read provided HTML to identify potential issues**

-The given code can be improved my applying semantic tags and alt on images
+The given code can be improved by applying semantic tags and alt on images
 ![Image of code that do not satisfy guidelines](assets/images/code-err-snip.png)

 Semantic tags can make it easier for programmers to identify what segments of code control which parts of the HTML.
 Adding alt on images is mainly for for accessibility purposes.
 If the user's interface in unable to render the given image, the alt provides a description of the image sufficient for the user to understand what the image was supposed to be.